Goat Hill Overlook

 Parking: N40.35300° W74.93729°

+Turn LEFT into a small paved lot.
 Do not park along the side of the road.
-This is often filled but has a relatively quick turnaround.
+This lot can fill up but has a relatively quick turnaround.

 Restrooms:

 None.
-If you are coming from Washington Crossing or Baldpate, that is the best bet.
+If you are coming from a hike at Washington Crossing or Baldpate, that is the best bet.
 It’s also near Lambertville, NJ where there are shops.

 Hike Directions:

-Overview: Overlook Trail – WHITE (Quarry) – YELLOW (Goat Hill) – Overlook Trail
+Overview, 2.4 mile full loop: Overlook Trail (unmarked) – WHITE (Quarry) – YELLOW (Goat Hill) – Overlook Trail + the short side trails to each of the overlooks are marked RED

-0.0 – From the small dirt lot, follow the wide gravel path up passing any side trails on the way.
+0.0 – From the parking lot, follow the wide gravel path that soon turns to dirt, passing any side trails on the way.
 (This is the Overlook Trail but is not marked).

 Wide leaf covered path.